crajcan/the_rust_programming_language/notes.md

 #### Combining the two

-Conditionally implment a trait for a generic type whenever the generic type's enclosed type implements some trait:
+Conditionally implement a trait for a generic type whenever the generic type's enclosed type implements some trait:

 ```
 impl<T: Display> Bark for Container<T>